 However, there are many, many great suburbs and outlying areas like Mississauga and North York which are a lot more affordable.
 They are all within commuting distance of Toronto, by car or public transport.
 What’s more, the unemployment rate in the city of Toronto is only 6.4, and 6.0 in the GTA.
 Your chances of finding employment are high.
-Many immigrants come to Canada on special employment programs like the Federal Skilled Worker Program.
+Many newcomers immigrate to Toronto on special employment programs like the Federal Skilled Worker Program.

 Key Industries in Toronto

-Whatever industry you work in, you’re almost certain to find options in Toronto.
+Whatever industry you work in, you’re almost certain to find a job when moving to Toronto.
 Important industries include service, fashion, entertainment, retail, pharmaceutical, law, and medicine.

 Toronto has the best educational system in Canada with very high-quality schools.
 Aerospace is also a huge area, with Canada’s second largest workforce in the field.
 Other important industries include finance, tourism, and food and beverage.
 There are helpful resources online to help you find work in Canada.